Outlining the murder case against William Felix Vail

 A suspicious fire destroyed the house on the property in June 2007, after which Thomason received $215,000 in insurance money, the affidavit said.
 He transferred the property to Felix in December 2012, the affidavit said.

-If Mary died of an accident, “this is extremely unlucky as the disappearance of women associated with him is not uncommon,”
+If Mary died of an accident, “this is extremely unlucky as the disappearance of women associated with him is not uncommon,” the affidavit said.

 The 15 suspicious points investigators noted in 1962: